Do Cats Understand Words? All You Need To Know

 It has been discovered that cats can differentiate between their owner and an unknown person by their voice.
 Moreover, cats react more passionately to their names than random words.

 A study has shown that when neutral words are played in front of cats, they don’t respond to them.
-But, when they hear their names, they show oriented behaviour with their head and ear movements.
+But, when they hear their names, they show oriented behavior with their head and ear movements.
 Even if a stranger calls out their names, they also respond to his voice.

-Thus, it proves that cats recognise their names quickly and respond to them because, in return, they’ll get positive responses like food or playtime.
+Thus, it proves that cats recognize their names quickly and respond to them because, in return, they’ll get positive responses like food or playtime.
 That’s why cats overlook neutral terms, as they don’t bring any rewards or penalties for them.

 However, it doesn’t mean that cat knows the concept of calling their names, and they won’t always come to you when you call them.